 Library of Congress Detroit Publishing Collection

 It was in the summer of 1910 that Club membership quickly began to swell beyond 150 members, causing the Club to move to larger accommodations in the former residence of Myron G. Peck at 36 Gibbs street.
 It was during this progressive era that the Women’s Club Movement reached its peak.
 The Club Movement championed the idea that it was a women’s moral duty and responsibility to impact public policy and her community.
 Social clubs of varying denominations offered women a safe and empowered environment to insight great social change.
 The Century Club of Rochester was no different and quickly became a popular center for women called to serve in areas such as education, temperance, and the right-to-vote.

 Women's History & Resource Center

 at the General Federation of Women's Clubs

 Just three years later in 1913, with membership soaring above 200, the Club once again was in need of a larger more permanent home, one removed from the activity of the center city.
-Three miles to the west, along the wide tree-lined streets of East Avenue, then known as ’The Avenue of Presidents’, the Club found a dignified victorian residence then owned by Charles Hamm of the C.T.
-Hamm Manufacturing Company.
+Three miles to the west, along the wide tree-lined streets of East Avenue, then known as ’The Avenue of Presidents’, the Club found a dignified victorian residence then owned by George Ham of the C.T.
+Ham Manufacturing Company.

 View of Arnold Park from Vogt Mansion